spatialthoughts/qgis-tutorials/source/docs/3/calculating_intersection_density.rst

   .. image:: /static/3/calculating_intersection_density/images/image23.png
      :align: center

 24. The resulting layer ``grid_count`` will have an attribute :guilabel:`NUMPOINTS` which contains the number of intersection points within each grid.
 There are many grids with 0 points.
-It will help our analysis and visualization to remove grid polygons that have no intersections.
-Open the Processing Toolbox and locate the :guilabel:`Vector selection --> Extract by attribute` algorithm.
+It will help our analysis and visualization to remove grid polygons that contain no intersections.
+Open the Processing Toolbox and locate the :menuselection:`Vector selection --> Extract by attribute` algorithm.

   .. image:: /static/3/calculating_intersection_density/images/image24.png
      :align: center